Interoception

 Bodily awareness has been called interoceptive awareness by investigators interested in the effects of cardiorespiratory or visceral sensory activity on human mood, emotion, and performance.
 The feeling of heartbeat awareness is a quantifiable capacity that is often used as a measure of the capacity of individuals for interoceptive awareness.

-Craig operationalizes interoceptive awareness through heartbeat detection as a quantifiable individual-difference variable linked to mood, emotion, and decision-making performance.
+Craig operationalizes interoceptive awareness through heartbeat detection as a measurable proxy, linking individual differences in this capacity to mood, emotion, and decision-making performance.

 Dig deeper with Sebastian →